contentstack/contentstack-apps-cli/README.md

 FLAGS
   --app-uid=<value>        Provide the app UID of an existing app.
   --org=<value>            Provide the organization UID to fetch the app details for the desired operation.
-  --stack-api-key=<value>  API key of the stack where the app is to be installed.
+  --stack-api-key=<value>  API key of the stack where the app operation is to be performed.

 DESCRIPTION
   Install an app from the marketplace